Visionatrix/Visionatrix/web/README.md

 # Nuxt 3 Minimal App

-This is minimal UI to perform operations with AI Media Wizard pre-defined workflows.
+This is minimal UI to perform operations with Visionatrix pre-defined workflows.

 ## Setup